Golf Backswing: 3 Common Mistakes You Probably Make

 - Take your golf swing without letting the ball drop.

 This drill forces you to keep your elbows the same distance apart in your golf backswing.
+If the right elbow separates from the left elbow, the ball will fall to the ground.
 In turn, it helps you get your club in a better position at the top of your swing.

 Mistake #3: Poor Body Rotation